jmberg/bup/Documentation/bup-aws.7.md

-Note that this specifies s3:GetObject, this is necessary to download indexes, at least if multiple machines are making backups to the same "repository" (DynamoDB table/S3 bucket).
+Note that this specifies s3:GetObject, this is necessary to download indexes, at least if multiple machines are making backups to the same "repository" (S3 bucket).
 Use the encryption features (see `bup-encrypted`(7)) to prevent (compromised) machines accessing old data.

 Since s3:PutObject is permitted, bucket versioning should be used to prevent overwrite of old data.

-Finally, also note that this doesn't prevent deletion of all entries in the DynamoDB table.
-This means that the backup refs can be deleted by any of the backup users, but this is recoverable by searching for commit objects in the packs, you can do that with only the idx files (as we store the object type in the CRC field).
+Finally, also note that this doesn't prevent overwrite of the refs object with one that has no history, or similar, so the backup refs can be deleted by any of the backup users.
+This is recoverable by searching for commit objects in the packs, you can do that with only the idx files (as we store the object type in the CRC field).
 No code for that is available right now, however.
-This also means that all the entries could be deleted, resulting in a new backup storing all objects again, and deleting the local copy of the idx files.
+This also means that packs could be overwritten with almost empty ones, resulting in a new backup storing all objects again.

 # CONCURRENT WRITES

-It's safe to have multiple machines backing up into the same AWS repo (S3 bucket/dynamoDB table), with the following caveats:
+It's safe to have multiple machines backing up into the same AWS repo (S3 bucket), with the following caveats:

 1. Concurrent backups will not deduplicate against content that's being added, only against content that was there when they started.